Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 Hidden food sensitivities may be behind your insulin resistance and health issues.
 While food allergies come with obvious symptoms, such as rashes or anaphylactic shock, food sensitivities are not as obvious.
 Food sensitivities usually lead to more subtle health challenges.
 You may experience fatigue, headaches, digestive issues, brain fog, joint pain, and other unwanted symptoms for seemingly unknown reasons (39).

 If you feel bad after eating, experience fatigue, feel like you need to take a nap, have to clear your throat regularly, have anxiety, and feel achy, you may have a hidden food sensitivity.
-Common food include gluten, dairy, corn, soy, shellfish, fish, and tree nuts, however, you may be sensitive to something less common.
+Common foods include gluten, dairy, corn, soy, shellfish, fish, and tree nuts, however, you may be sensitive to something less common.

 You can learn about how to identify food sensitivities in this article, and how to reduce them here.